 U.S. Department of Veterans Affairs

-If you need assistance seeking medication or care from the VA in the aftermath of Hurricane Florence, please call the Veterans Disaster Response Line at 1-800-507-4571.
+If you need assistance seeking medication or care from the VA in the aftermath of a hurricane, please call the Veterans Disaster Response Line at 1-800-507-4571.

 Federal Emergency Management Agency

-For up-to-date resources and information on the federal response to Hurricane Florence.
-Please visit FEMA's Hurricane Florence Resource Page.
+For up-to-date resources and information on the federal response to Hurricane Florence and Hurricane Dorian.
+Please visit FEMA's Hurricane Florence Resource Page or FEMA's Hurricane Dorian Resource Page.

 National Center for Disaster Fraud